NexPlayer/Android-SDK/advanced.md

 #### native int rescanCodecs ( )

-This method rescans the codec files in the application files directory(*/data/data/<package\_name>/files*) to update the codecs available in `NexPlayer`™.
+This method rescans the codec files in the application files directory(*/data/data/<package\_name>/files*) to update the codecs available in `NexPlayer`.

 > **Warning** This must be called after `NexALFactory.init` has been called.

-Any time an application downloads an additional codec by calling `NexALFactory.downloadCodec`, this method should be called to inform `NexPlayer`™ of the newly available codecs.
+Any time an application downloads an additional codec by calling `NexALFactory.downloadCodec`, this method should be called to inform `NexPlayer` of the newly available codecs.

 **Returns**